ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

 ![App Architecture](./images/solution-satellite-tour-hidden/app-architecture.png){: class="center"}
 {: style="text-align: center;"}

 The application you will deploy will be running in one cluster in the location.
-It will access a {{site.data.keyword.postgresql}} database running in {{site.data.keyword.Bluemix_notm}} through {{site.data.keyword.satelliteshort}} Link.
+It will access a {{site.data.keyword.nlushort}} service running in {{site.data.keyword.Bluemix_notm}} through {{site.data.keyword.satelliteshort}} Link.

 <!--##istutorial#-->
 ## Before you begin